 In the username and password field, enter your current username and password and press enter / sign in.

 Default login credentials for AppleIf you're not sure about the username/password you can look at the default Apple credentials to see what the defaults are, and how to reset to them.

 - The credentials can also be printed on the label on the back of your router.

 That's it!
 You can now configure anything you want on the device.

 Once you have logged in to the Apple admin interface you should be able to change any settings that are

 Be careful when you configure your router so that you don't break the network.

-What if my Apple router or network stops working after the configuration change
+What if my Apple router or network stops working after a configuration change

 In case you by mistake make some change that breaks your Apple home network, you can always go back to zero by following the generic 30 30 30 hard reset trick.